shaikabdulq/UOM-Projects/README.md

 # University of Michigan - Python Specialization Projects

-This repository contains all the projects I created as a part of the programming specialization at University of Michigan.
-There are individual readmes at each directory that the summarize the comprehensive learning journey undertaken during the 5-course programming specialization at the University of Michigan.
+This repository contains a comprehensive collection of projects developed during my Programming Specialization at the University of Michigan.
+Each directory is accompanied by a detailed README, providing an overview of the extensive educational journey and key learnings acquired throughout this five-course specialization.
 Spearheaded by the esteemed Professor Charles Severance, the course provided an immersive experience in various aspects of programming, emphasizing hands-on learning through project assignments.

 ### Course Learning Outcomes